No. 56; December 2015

 These are complex processes which occur gradually and start during infancy.
 A teenager's adolescent years will be less stressful when parents and child have worked together on these tasks throughout the child's earlier development.

 The ability to talk openly about problems is one of the most important aspects of the parent and child relationship.
 Developing this relationship and open communication takes time, persistence, and understanding.
-The relationship develops gradually by spending time with the child.
-Meal times, story telling, reading, playing games, outings, vacations, and celebrations are important opportunities for parents to spend time with their child.
-Parents should also try to spend some individual time with each child, particularly when talking about difficult or upsetting things.
+The relationship develops gradually by spending time with the teen.
+One challenge is finding quality, not rushed time for parents to spend with their adolescents; as schedules with afterschool activities, sports and jobs become busy during adolescent.
+Family meal times, sharing stories of parents' adolescence, playing board games, outings, vacations, and celebrations are important opportunities for parents to spend time with their adolescent.
+Parents should also try to spend some individual time with each child, praising positive behaviors and talking about difficult or upsetting things.
 This relationship creates the foundation for talking with the child when struggles and conflicts emerge during adolescence.